British Gymnastics Foundation Privacy Notice

 - Photography and filming activities

-In some case, we may be required to share your personal information, such as your contact details with the external provider.
+In some cases, we may be required to share your personal information, such as your contact details with the external provider.
 We limit the personal data that we share to the minimum required to provide the service and the provider will only be able to use personal data for the specific purposes for which it was shared.
 If we stop using the service we ensure your data is deleted or securely returned to us.

 How long we keep information about you